 Visiting During COVID-19

 The museum is open and has implemented COVID-19 protocols informed by the advice of the public health authority and backed by science.
 Our teams have worked hard to ensure the safest conditions for our visitors, staff, volunteers and partners.
 We’ve given the health and safety program a mammoth upgrade.

 While our new protocols have most of us breathing a little more easily, many people in communities across our province are still keeping a close eye on their health and feeling the strain of isolation.
 We recognize that.
-We are prioritizing access for seniors, vulnerable people and first responders from 10:00 am to 11:00 am every day, except on Wednesdays when we are closed.
+We are prioritizing access for seniors, vulnerable people and first responders from 10:00 am to 11:00 am every day.

 Everyone in BC is now required to wear a mask in all public indoor settings, including on visits to the Royal BC Museum.